akhikhl/wuff-drafts/Wuff-bundle-files-draft.md

 How this will apply to Wuff-driven projects:

-- Legacy projects will use static mode, because they use their own MANIFEST.MF and plugin.xml files.
+- Legacy projects will use static mode, because they have their own MANIFEST.MF and plugin.xml files.
 - Most new projects will use generation mode.
 This brings reduced maintenance on MANIFEST.MF and plugin.xml.
 - Some new projects will use merge mode, when wuff-generated bundle files are not sufficient.